Makalaster/wasteland-wares/README.md

 Project 2 will really test your new skills, bringing weeks of knowledge together to create an app that integrates many different technologies and principles.
 This app will allow a user to search and buy products from your digital store!

 **You will be working individually for this project**.
-The project will be spread across **two weeks**, with separate deliverables due at the end of each week.
-Although the deliverables will be separate, we will be incorporating them all into a single app, expanding upon the previous week's work.
+The project will be spread across **two weeks**, with all deliverables being due at the end of week 6. **Prototypes must be approved by instructors.**

 Be creative!
 You can do whatever you want, as long as it meets the project requirements and the [student code of conduct](../code-of-conduct.md).